apache/usergrid/README.md

 # Usergrid Perl Client

-Usergrid::Client provides a modular object oriented interface to Apache Usergrid's REST API.
+Usergrid::Client provides an easy to use Perl API for Apache Usergrid.

 ## Quickstart